Priyanka-Ray/documentation.github.io/__init__.md

         sliding_arg = "
 ```

-<h1>8.
-Fetching parameters and inserting them in a string separated with a comma</h1>
+** 8. Fetching parameters and inserting them in a string separated with a comma

 ```python